ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 ## Conclusion

 In this article, we learned how to declare a variable.
-We also learned about variable's syntax.
+We also learned about variables' syntax.
-The variable that we created did not vary, yet, but the concept is essential.
+The variable that we created did not vary yet, but the concept is essential.
-A variable allows us to store reusable data which is accessible through the identifier (name) that we assigned that data to.
+A variable allows us to store reusable data, accessible through its identifier (name).

 {%- include learn-coding-with-dot-net-core/next.md nextIndex=3 -%}